baselbers/woocommerce-pdf-invoices/readme.txt

 In the search field type "WooCommerce PDF Invoices" and click Search Plugins.
 Once you've found our plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking Install Now.
 After clicking that link you will be asked if you're sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

 = Manual installation =
-The manual installation method involves downloading our eCommerce plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.

 1. Download the plugin file to your computer and unzip it
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.